aliassar/job-swiper/README.md

    - Swipe right or tap ✅ to accept
    - Swipe left or tap ❌ to reject
    - Tap ⏭️ to skip for later review
-   - Tap ❤️ to mark as favorite
+   - Tap ❤️ to mark as saved
 3. **Navigate**: Tap the hamburger menu (top-left) to access different sections
-4. **View Favorites**: See all jobs you've marked as favorites
+4. **View Saveds**: See all jobs you've marked as saveds
 5. **Track Applications**: Monitor your accepted jobs and update their status
 6. **Review Skipped**: Browse jobs you skipped and add them back to your queue
 7. **Undo Actions**: Use the floating rollback button (bottom-right) to undo recent actions